 There are many reasons we may not be able to accept a request.
 For example, the geocordinates listed in our IP geolocation data are not meant to identify a particular street address or household, so we would not accept a request to geolocate an IP address to a specific address.
 You can learn more about our IP geolocation areas and other IP geolocation data on our knowledge base.

 Use the following forms to submit your correction request:

-- Correct the geolocation of an IP address
+- Correct the geolocation of one IP address or IP range

-- Correct the ISP or organization of an IP address
+- Correct the ISP or organization of a few IP addresses or IP ranges

 - If you would like to submit a correction for any other IP intelligence data (for example, connection type or anonymizer status), please email us at firstname.lastname@example.org